 For the last two and a half years, blogging has been our life.
 While traveling across four continents and experiencing the most insane adventures, we’ve also managed to turn our little travel blog into a business that brings in five figures a month.
 There was a time where I thought only my parents (hi, mom & dad!) were reading what I wrote.
-Now, a grand total of 300,000 people land on our site every month.
+Now, around half a MILLION people land on our site every month.
 Whoa.
 How did that happen??

 Honestly speaking?
 A lot of money spent on coffee and a lot of hours working.
 Kidding aside, when we first started blogging, we didn’t know what we were doing.
 The night we decided to start a travel blog (we may have been drunk on wine), my partner Tom said…”great, let’s do it!
 But wait, what’s a blog?”

 Blogging has changed our lives and we want to help others navigate through the minefield of content and advice that’s out there.
 Why?
 Well if someone guided us towards one direction and gave us clear advice on how to grow and monetize our blog, we could have avoided countless mistakes.
 So regardless if you’re a new blogger or a seasoned expert, here are a few super useful websites, tools, and platforms that have helped grow our blog to where it is now!

 Editor’s Note: If you want to get started blogging join our FREE 5 day “Start a Blog and Make Money” course.